neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 where $s(r_i)$ returns the index of the record *in the sorted array*.
 Thus, a highly entropic array will have $X$ vary considerably, whereas in a sorted array, $P(X=1)$ is $1$ and no other differences occur.

 Do note that in order for this approach to work, we adjust negative differences to fall within the range $[0, N-1]$ ($N$ is the number of records).
 We do this by adding $N$ whenever $x_i < 0$.
-Effectively, this just gives us the residue of $x_i \mod N$.
+Effectively, this just gives us the residue of $x_i \text{ mod } N$.
 If we were to leave this step out, our computation for entropy would likely have its terms cancel out, and we would end up with 0 when in fact the system displays a high degree of entropy.

 ### 4.3.
 Correlation (or Rather, Determination)